LiamS-H/card-confluence/PLAN.md

  [ ] distinguish better between adding filter or group [ ] setting defaul behavior and storing blocks on your computer, can also make account if wanted [ ] add click to esp list and arrow keys
+ ## Optimisic Client Side Updates
- [W] when a non order part changes make a call to make the scroll appear with the same cards in the center of the screen, can a play an animation
+ [ ] when a non order part changes make a call to make the scroll appear with the same cards in the center of the screen, can a play an animation
- [W] use easy animation library to make the cards move when filters change , try swapy, or react auto animate [W] youtube transparent scroll bar copy
+ [ ] use easy animation library to make the cards move when filters change , try swapy, or react auto animate [ ] youtube transparent scroll bar copy

 ## Maybe waste time on but later
  [ ] Move to tanstack router so that state can be stored in url